 DSA passes on to our employees all the enhanced employment conditions we can provide as a Not for Profit organisation.
 DSA’s last employee survey indicated that the most important reason why our employees liked working at DSA was because they could make a positive difference in peoples’ lives.

-If you are looking at your options to engage a support person or a whole suite of services but want to have the highest level of control over who is allocated to you from our employees, then call us to discuss what you are looking for on 1300 372 121 or send us an email with your questions email@example.com
+If you are looking at your options to engage a support person or a whole suite of services but want to have the highest level of control over who is allocated to you from our employees, call 1300 372 121 or email your questions to email@example.com